tlrh314/ansible-hetzner-cloud-volume-sshfs/README.md

-source <(hcloud completion bash)   # if you want command completion - trust me, you do! hcloud context create myproject hcloud context list hcloud context activate myproject  # only if it isn't active just yet
+source <(hcloud completion bash)   # if you want command completion - trust me, you do! hcloud context create myproject hcloud context list hcloud context use myproject  # only if it isn't active just yet hcloud context active  # should be myproject
 ```

 Also see [hcloud README/Getting Started](https://github.com/hetznercloud/cli#getting-started).
 Note that `hcloud context create` stores the API token in `~/.config/hcloud/cli.toml`.
-This confused me at first because the [hcloud/cli README](https://github.com/hetznercloud/cli#configure-hcloud-using-environment-variables) suggests that the context and token are taken from the environment variable `HCLOUD_CONTEXT` and `HCLOUD_TOKEN`, respectively.
-However, the shell variables seem to be ignored in favour of  `~/.config/hcloud/cli.toml`.

 ### For `ansible`